Key takeaways

 Thinking through your options for a vaginal birth can feel overwhelming, but you don’t have to do it alone.

-Our flagship Twins Trust pregnancy course - Preparing for Twins / Triplets (LINK) - brings together trusted information to help you prepare for life with twins from pregnancy onwards.
+Our flagship courses - Preparing for twins and Preparing for triplets - bring together trusted information to help you prepare for life with twins, triplets or more from pregnancy onwards.

-You might also find it helpful to use our Pregnancy Countdown Tool (LINK) for Premium Members to see which appointments and checks to expect each week.
+You might also find it helpful to use our Pregnancy Countdown Tool, available to our Premium Members, to see which appointments and checks to expect each week.